 “Don’t blame yourself for your selfish instincts.
 Or if you must, make it short.
 You will falter and stumble if you insist on perceiving yourself as unworthy and low.”

 I try to reply, but nothing comes to mind.
 He called me out before I was aware of it—I was already condemning myself as a miserly piece of crap.
 Damn.

 When I first got here, things seemed simpler than life on Earth.
 But the joke’s on me—right now, I’m as confused as I was when I lived in San Francisco.

 Grifter’s Ridge feels uncomfortably familiar—like the part in a movie where the main character has to come face to face with a stunning profusion of poverty and lack.
 Without intending it, I’m placed in the role of the stunned protagonist as they walk through a camp of displaced people.
 Creatures and humans regard me with despair, anger, or blank acceptance.

 According to Nyanti, the Whisper Folk attacked five weeks prior.
 The Arcane Defense Corps—a volunteer force of Jelian Wizards—was quickly overwhelmed.
 They were meant to deter and discourage, not repel a serious assault.

 “Apologies.”
-She fits a leaf-rolled cigarette to her ink-black lips.
+She fits a leaf-rolled cigarette to her inky-black lips.
 “We once sat on vine-woven thrones.
 These stumps are a poor substitute.”

-“We are grateful regardless,” Gyrax says. “ ’Tis a meager soul who cannot appreciate simple pleasures.”
+“We are grateful nonetheless,” Gyrax says. “ ’Tis a meager soul who cannot appreciate the simpler pleasures.”

 Nyanti chuckles.
 “Fair speech, Wolven.
 Would you care for a loken?”
 She reaches in her carry and produces a cigarette.
 “Any of you?”
 Her gaze swings around to everyone present.